Harry Kalas: Philadelphia Phillies

-In 1971, Kalas was hired by the Phillies in 1971 to succeed Bill Campbell, and was the master of ceremonies at the 1971 opening of Veterans Stadium.
+In 1971, Kalas was hired by the Phillies to succeed Bill Campbell, and was the master of ceremonies at the 1971 opening of Veterans Stadium.
 After the retirement of By Saam, Kalas was paired with Andy Musser and Hall of Fame player Richie Ashburn.

-While initially meeting with a lukewarm reception due to his replacement of the popular Campbell, Kalas soon won the hearts of Phillies fans with his easy-going style, his mellow, baritone, leathery voice (which rose to great excitement upon great plays on the field or Phillies' home runs, especially in key situations), his love of the game and also his accessibility to Phillies fans, for whom he professed a strong love.
+Kalas initially received a reception from fans, as he had replaced the popular Bill Campbell.
+He soon won over Phillies supporters with his manner, his voice — which had a distinctive leathery quality and rose to excitement on significant plays and Phillies home runs, particularly in key situations — as well as his evident love of the game and his accessibility to fans, for whom he expressed genuine affection.

 During his Phillies career, he called six no-hit games, six National League Championship Series, and three World Series (1983, 1993, and 2008).
 However, due to MLB rules at the time, he could not call the 1980 World Series, as local broadcasters were not allowed to call games due to contract conflicts with MLB, NBC and CBS Radio.
 Public outcry caused MLB to change its policies the following year.

 Kalas also called the first game at Veterans Stadium (April 10, 1971), the last game at Veterans Stadium (September 28, 2003), and the first game at Citizens Bank Park (April 12, 2004).

 Kalas was sidelined for a few days in late July 2008 to treat a detached retina.

 On April 8, 2009, the Phillies honored Kalas by having him throw out the first pitch before a game against the Atlanta Braves.
 Kalas's pitch was part of the pre-game ceremony in which the Phillies received their 2008 World Series championship rings.
 The ceremony would be part of Kalas's last home game.

 On May 15, 2009, during a series in Washington, the Phillies visited the White House and were congratulated by President Barack Obama for their 2008 World Series championship.
 The visit had been postponed from April 14, due to Kalas's death the preceding day.
 The President mentioned Kalas, his voice, his love for the Phillies, and his legacy.
 This was the second of two tributes to Kalas in Washington.
 On April 21, eight days after Kalas's death, then–U.S. Congressman Joe Sestak paid tribute to Kalas in the House of Representatives.
 At the time, Sestak represented Pennsylvania's 7th congressional district, where Kalas resided.